-The 2007 LTI Program consisted of stock options and restricted stock granted to executive officers under the Graco Inc. Amended and Restated Stock Incentive Plan (2006) (the "Stock Incentive Plan").
-The stock option grant feature of the LTI Program is designed to promote the growth of our stock price by offering officers a financial stake in the Company.
+The 2008 stock-based awards consisted of stock options granted to executive officers under the Graco Inc. Amended and Restated Stock Incentive Plan (2006) (the "Stock Incentive Plan").
+The stock option awards are designed to promote the growth of our stock price by offering officers a financial stake in the Company.
 As is the case with our shareholders, the options create value for executives only to the extent Graco's stock price increases.
-The Committee believes that executive officers having a financial stake will be motivated to put forth sustained effort on behalf of the Company's shareholders to support the continued growth of the Company's share price.
-The LTI Program also promotes the interests of the Company and its shareholders through the attraction and retention of experienced and capable leaders.
+The Committee believes executive officers having a financial stake will be motivated to put forth sustained effort on behalf of the Company's shareholders to support the continued growth of the Company's share price.
+The stock option awards also promote the interests of the Company and its shareholders through the attraction and retention of experienced and capable leaders.

 The Committee typically grants stock-based awards to each executive officer at its regularly scheduled February meeting.
 The Board sets the February meeting date several months in advance.
 Under the terms of the Stock Incentive Plan, the Committee must approve all stock option grants to officers.
-In February 2007, executive officers were awarded non-qualified stock options with an exercise price equal to the fair market value of our common stock on the grant date, defined in the Stock Incentive Plan as the closing price of the stock on the day immediately preceding the grant date.
+In February 2008, executive officers were awarded non-qualified stock options with an exercise price equal to the fair market value of our common stock on the grant date, defined in the Stock Incentive Plan as the closing price of the stock on the day immediately preceding the grant date.
 Each option has a 10-year term and becomes exercisable in equal installments over four years, beginning with the first anniversary of the grant date.
 Additionally, our plan prohibits the repricing of stock options.

-The number of shares covered by the stock options granted in 2007 to each executive officer was determined by reviewing competitive long-term incentive market data for each of the benchmarked executive officer positions in addition to considering the current exercise price.
-The Committee granted the same number of shares to each of the Management Executives given its determination that each of such officers significantly impacts our performance.
+The number of shares covered by the stock options granted in 2008 to each executive officer was determined by reviewing competitive long-term incentive market data for each of the benchmarked executive officer positions in addition to considering Hewitt's modified Black-Scholes value at the time of the grant.
+Hewitt's modified Black-Scholes value model assumes a ten year option life and recognizes option specific terms, vesting schedules, forfeiture provisions, stock prices, volatility, and dividend yield.
+The Committee granted the same number of shares to each of the Management Executives, except for the CEO and the CFO, given its determination that each of such officers have an approximately equal impact on our performance.
 The Committee considers, except in the case of the award to the CEO, the recommendation of the CEO for such awards.
 Other factors considered by the Committee in determining the number of stock options granted to each executive officer include the number of shares granted in previous years, our previous year's financial performance, the dilutive effect on our shareholders, and the allocation of overall share usage attributed to executive officers.